a survey of

 Jador

-The "cloud-wrapped towers of Jador" are a notable vision for sightseers and a symbol of the exotic, dating from those epochs during which the city was scarcely known and even its location was uncertain - even though it is not especially isolated by the standards of Syoom.
+Later, in the long eras since the Phosphorus Era rebuilding, the "cloud-wrapped towers of Jador" have been a notable vision for sightseers and a symbol of the exotic, stemming from those epochs during which the city was scarcely known and even its location was uncertain - even though it is not especially isolated by the standards of Syoom.

 Distances from Jador to some other places, in miles: Hoog, 1,664; Narar, 5,990; Oso, 5,032; Pjourth, 7,454; Skyyon, 5,045; Toolv, 4,339; Yoon, 7,521.